-We haven’t documented any accessibility features for Difficulty in Song of Bloom which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Song of Bloom, and offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Song of Bloom which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 We've documented 9 accessibility features for Getting Started in Song of Bloom which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Before you are presented with the home screen, onboarding settings aim to aid you accessing the menus you need to adjust the game to your requirements.
 They can also provide an easier way of turning on important adjustments without digging through menus.